MaikMichel/dbFlux/README.md

 ## Copy "package.method" to clipboard

 When you select a method name in a package, you can copy the selection and the package name serperated with a dot to clipboard.
 This is very handy, if you just want to paste a method call to an APEX Process for example.
-Just run command: `dbFLux: Write package name.selection to ClipBoard`
+Just run command: `dbFlux: Write package name.selection to ClipBoard`

 ### Keybindings